Romance Novels – The Ultimate Guide To Reading “Happily Ever After”

 Bertrice Small

 One magazine labeled Bertrice Small as “Lust’s Leading Lady”, so I guess it’s safe to say that Bertrice’s romance novels were a force to be reckoned with.
 Her first book, The Kadin, was published by Avon Books in 1978.
-In 1980, her first of six books in the incredible Skye O’Malley Saga was published and the rest was, well, history!
+In 1980, her first of six books in the incredible Skye O’Malley Saga was published, and the rest was, well, history!

-One of the most interesting things about Bertrice Small is that she was convent-educated in a girls’ school called St. Mary’s run by Anglican nuns in Peekskill, N.Y.
+One of the most interesting things about Bertrice Small is that she was convent-educated in a girls’ school called St. Mary’s, run by Anglican nuns in Peekskill, N.Y.
 Although it seems unlikely that a convent-educated young lady would end up being a successful writer who is labeled as “Lust’s Leading Lady”, apparently her inspiration for her first novel, The Kadin, came from the family lore of her classmates from Turkey.
 More specifically, that novel was created around stories that one of her St. Mary’s classmates had told her about her grandmother’s experiences as a member of the harem of the last Ottoman Empire sultan.

 Bertrice Small’s books feature strong-willed and virginal maidens as heroines and lustful males as hero characters.
 Needless to say, their risque encounters throughout each book make for some very steamy reading.